KAN-Mamba FusionNet: Redefining Medical Image Segmentation with Non-Linear Modeling

 \section{Introduction}

 Medical image segmentation can help with the accurate localization of anatomical features, leading to the timely detection of abnormalities and patient treatment.
-Recent research into developing advanced deep learning and computer vision-based approaches has provided a gateway to address the challenges faced in the localization of diseased organs \cite{zhang2021medical, kevric2022deep, church2019deep, ronneberger2015unet}.
-Reliable image segmentation techniques are vital for helping medical experts make informed decisions and improve diagnosis outcomes.
-This can potentially increase the life expectancy of the patients.

-Convolutional Neural Networks (CNNs) are popularly used to mark individual pixels for segmentation tasks to identify tumor locations, organs, and relevant anatomical features.
-Classical CNN-based approaches like UNet models \cite{ronneberger2015unet} are based on encoder and decoder architecture for image segmentation.
-The UNet variations, UNet \cite{ronneberger2015unet}, UNet++ \cite{zhou2018unetplusplus}, and UNet3+ \cite{huang2020unet3plus} use skip connections to combine the related low-level detailed feature maps from the encoder and the high-level semantic feature maps from the decoder.
-Since these models use hierarchical techniques to extract features from the input image, they fail to get global contextual dependencies, which are essential to segment varied-sized anatomical parts from the medical image.
+Techniques like Convolutional Neural Networks (CNNs) are popularly used to mark individual pixels for segmentation tasks to identify tumor locations, organs, and relevant anatomical features \cite{church2019deep,kevric2022deep,zhang2021medical,yamashita2018cnn}.
+Classical CNN-based approaches like UNet models \cite{ronneberger2015unet} use the encoder and decoder architecture for image segmentation.
+The UNet variations, UNet \cite{ronneberger2015unet}, UNet++ \cite{zhou2018unetplusplus}, and UNet3+ \cite{huang2020unet3plus} use hierarchical techniques to extract features from the input image.
+Thus, they fail to get global contextual dependencies, which are essential to segment varied-sized anatomical parts from the medical image.